project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

 ## 2. Brainstorming

-If you're not familiar with heap, please read [here](https://guyinatuxedo.github.io/25-heap/index.html) to have a general view about all kinds of chunk.
+If you’re not familiar with heap, please read [here](https://guyinatuxedo.github.io/25-heap/index.html) to have a general view about all kinds of chunk.

 First, we will need to leak the main arena address by freeing a large chunk and make it go to large bin (if goes to unsorted bin, it will have null byte at LSB).
 When we have the libc address, we will need to do a **Tcache attack**.